Breeze/northwind-demo/NorthwindCore/NorthwindSequelize/README.md

 # Steps for creating a Node.js Breeze Server

 In just a few steps, we will create a Breeze server on Node.js.
 The server will implement an API that will allow us to read and update a relational database.
-We'll use `Express`, `Sequelize`, and `Breeze-Sequelize`.
+We'll use [Express](https://expressjs.com/), [Sequelize](https://sequelize.org/master/), and [Breeze-Sequelize](http://breeze.github.io/doc-node-sequelize/introduction.html).

-We will write it in TypeScript because it helps make more maintainable apps.
+We will write it in [TypeScript](https://www.typescriptlang.org/) because it helps make more maintainable apps.

 Later, we'll work on a client that talks to our server.